Lion (Stephen Lynch album): "Lorelei"

 Reviewer Nick Zaino wrote that Lynch "isn't afraid to write a beautiful number like 'Lorelei', one that wouldn't sound out of place next to Emmylou Harris, Alison Krauss and Gillian Welch singing Down from the Mountain.
 'Didn't Leave Nobody But the Baby' on the O Brother, Where Art Thou? soundtrack."
 Zaino added, somewhat disapprovingly, that "Lorelai" is "a litany of women the narrator has been with, plus their deficiencies.
 (Mary Claire's is especially disturbing.)"
 Grant Ziegler wrote of a March, 2013 concert, "'Lorelei' disgusted and amused the audience, as the lyrics were all about Lynch's ex-girlfriends who had one sort of deformity or another."
 Rulon-Miller wrote that the "piano-driven tune about a few women with defects such as a lazy eye and unusual body odor, turns into a ballad of sorts.
 An organ makes a subtle entrance, giving it a subtle blues feel.
 While musically the song is enjoyable, it falls short lyrically as Lynch's humor falls flat."

 "Lion"

 Georgette Gilmore described the song as a man "telling his potential paramour all the things he won't be doing for her (he ain't fightin' no Lion)."
 Rulon-Miller wrote, "One highlight on the album is the title track, a musical duel between two men for the heart of a woman.
-Lynch has done a similar duet in the past; 'Best Friend Song' [from his album A Little Bit Special] featured Lynch's friend Mark Teich and also highlighted differences between the two singers, ending with Lynch scream-singing that he wanted to sleep with Teich's young sister.
+Lynch has done a similar duet in the past; 'Best Friend Song' [from his album Superhero] featured Lynch's friend Mark Teich and also highlighted differences between the two singers, ending with Lynch scream-singing that he wanted to sleep with Teich's young sister.
 'Lion' has a poppy, sing-along feel to it."